aws/Jobs-for-AWS-IoT-embedded-sdk/README.md

 Interactions with the jobs service use MQTT, a lightweight publish-subscribe protocol.
 This library provides a convenience API to compose and recognize the MQTT topic strings used by the jobs service.
-The library is written in C compliant with ISO C90 and MISRA C, and is distributed under the [MIT Open Source License](LICENSE).
+The library is written in C compliant with ISO C90 and MISRA C:2012, and is distributed under the [MIT Open Source License](LICENSE).

 This library has gone through code quality checks